software-mansion/live-compositor/README.md

 LiveCompositor is an open-source media server for real-time, low-latency, programmable video and audio mixing.

-LiveCompositor targets real-time use cases, with significant focus on situations where latency is critical.
+LiveCompositor targets real-time use cases, with a significant focus on situations where latency is critical.
 It is a great fit for any video conferencing, live-streaming, or broadcasting solutions where you need to operate in any way on an uncompressed video.
-However, you can also use it for non-real-time use cases, for example, apply some effect on a video from a MP4 file and write the output to the new MP4.
+However, you can also use it for non-real-time use cases, for example, apply some effect on a video from an MP4 file and write the output to the new MP4.

 We don't have plans to introduce any major breaking changes in the API in the foreseeable future.